4ms/stm32mp1-baremetal/bootloaders/mp1-boot/README.md

 ### Boot time

+**Summary**

 Boot time varies widely depending on the board and the boot medium (SD Card or NOR Flash), and even the particular brand/speed of SD Card.

+With NOR Flash (requires a custom board), it takes about 65ms from power-on until a 1MByte program is loaded and running.
+This breaks down to about 36ms from power-on to app loading.
+Then the app is loaded at about 44MBytes/sec, so a 1MB program loads in about 24ms.

-With an SD Card on the OSD32-BRK, it takes about 380ms from power-on to loading the application binary, using a cheap no-name SD Card.
+With an SD Card on the OSD32-BRK, it takes about 500ms from power-on until a 1MB program is running.
+The times vary depending the brand/type of SD Card.
+It takes around 380ms to until the the start of copying the app from the SD Card, and another 100ms or so to load a 1MByte program.

-With NOR Flash on a custom board of mine, it takes about 36ms from power-on to app loading.
+**Details**

 The main reason for the large difference in boot time is that when using an SD Card, there is a ~300-350ms pause shortly after boot.
 Probing the SDMMC data/cmd/clk lines,